 Despite the best of intentions and efforts when developing relationships, customers may defect to other ports.
 The main reasons behind this change in port choice are related to inadequate service or often just the impression of being treated with indifference.
 Retaining or reclaiming customers can be accomplished through a number of complementary strategies.

 A. Communication with customers

-It is of paramount importance to occasionally survey customers, preferably via direct verbal communication, to find out the satisfaction level about the port and to find out how the port service compares to the competition.
+It is of paramount importance to occasionally survey customers, preferably via direct verbal communication, to discover satisfaction levels about the port and find out how the port service compares to the competition.
 This form of market research should be approached systematically and regularly to understand changes in customer satisfaction levels.
-Issues to discuss include the degree of satisfaction with the services provided, perceptions of value for money, port efficiency, feedback on the available information (e.g. web site), potential growth in terms of tonnage through the port, changes to their needs and requirements, feedback on customer service, and in general, the day-to-day issues creating operational problems for customers.
+Issues to discuss include the degree of satisfaction with the services provided, perceptions of value for money, port efficiency, feedback on the available information (e.g. web site), potential growth in terms of tonnage through the port as well as changes to their needs and requirements, feedback on customer service, and in general, the day-to-day issues creating operational problems for customers.